 How can YOU change the status quo?

-Make the status quo your foe
+Make the status quo your foe!

 Use triggers to shift the paradigm

-As an industry game changer who is about to change the status quo, cause your customers to internalize and believe in your concept.
-There are many types of social influences you can utilize as an industry game changer.
+Cause your customers to internalize and believe in your concept.
+There are many types of social influences to utilize as an industry game changer.
 I’ll present two:

 - Minority influence causes the majority to accept a behavior by presenting a proof of concept.
 This is where innovation comes from.